 Not only do most brand managers struggle to find the right attribution model, they are also up against those individuals who constantly preach that TV is dead.

 Is it really dead, though?
-We’d argue that it isn’t — but people disregard this opinion because it can be extremely tricky to track TV's effect on brand correctly.
-It’s just easier for them to believe TV as being over!
+We’d argue that it isn’t — but people often disregard this opinion as it can be extremely tricky to track TV's effect on brand correctly.
+It’s just easier for them to believe that TV is over!

-You will already know that there are a few different metrics that you can measure for all TV advertising.
+You already know that there are a few different metrics that can be used to measure your TV advertising performance.

 Nothing new, right?